deriv-com/flutter-deriv-packages/packages/deriv_expandable_bottom_sheet/README.md

 # Deriv Expandable Bottom Sheet Widget
 ## Overview
-The `DerivExpandableBottomSheet` widget helps to display an expandable bottom sheet with `title`, `upperContent`, and `lowerContent` parts.
+The `ExpandableBottomSheet` widget helps to display an expandable bottom sheet with `title`, `upperContent`, and `lowerContent` parts.
 All properties are optional.
 It calculates the height in the minimized state based on `upperContent`, but if `maxHeight` and `lowerContent` are set, the value will be overridden.
 It can also open the bottom sheet in full size if `openMaximized` is set to `true`.

 ## Installation
 Add the following to your `pubspec.yaml`: